AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Here for simplicity we have omitted passing the tile Box.

-Usually MultiFabs have multiple components.
+Usually :cpp:`MultiFabs` have multiple components.
 Thus we often also need to pass the number of component into Fortran functions.
-We can obtain the number by calling the MultiFab::nComp() function, and pass it to Fortran as we have seen in Section \ `15 <#sec:basics:mfiter>`__.
+We can obtain the number by calling the :cpp:`MultiFab::nComp()` function, and pass it to Fortran as we have seen in the section on :ref:`sec:basics:mfiter`.
-We can also use the BL_TO_FORTRAN_FAB macro that is similar to BL_TO_FORTRAN_ANYD except that it provides an additional int\* for the number of components.
-The Fortran function matching BL_TO_FORTRAN_FAB(fab) is then like below,
+We can also use the :cpp:`BL_TO_FORTRAN_FAB` macro that is similar to :cpp:`BL_TO_FORTRAN_ANYD` except that it provides an additional :cpp:`int *` for the number of components.
+The Fortran function matching :cpp:`BL_TO_FORTRAN_FAB(fab)` is then like below,

 ::